dantenetwork/flow-sdk/README.md

 Any NFT following standard `NonfungibleToken.NFT` on Flow can travel out to other chains.

+### From Flow to Rinkeby
-* From Flow to Rinkeby
+* Mint the NFT on Flow and send out to Rinkeby
 ```sh
 cd exampleApp/omniNFT